nagasudhirpulla/taming_python/blog/skills/wsl_install.md

 ## Run linux commands in windows with 'wsl' prefix
 * Linux commands can be run in windows command line by just adding the 'wsl' prefix
 * For example, we can run the command `wsl ls -l` to list the files and folders in windows command prompt.
+* Using the pipe operator (`|`), we can combine both Linux and windows command to pass output of one command to another.
+For example, the command `dir | wsl grep "source"` will pass the c

 ## Shutdown Linux distributions
 * Run the command `wsl --shutdown` to shutdown all the installed Linux distributions